ordinals/ord/docs/src/guides/settings.md

 `ord` can be configured with the command line, environment variables, a configuration file, and default values.

-The command line take precedence over environment variables, which take precedence over the configuration file, which takes precedence over defaults.
+The command line takes precedence over environment variables, which take precedence over the configuration file, which takes precedence over defaults.

 The path to the configuration file can be given with `--config <CONFIG_PATH>`.